Updated August 23, 2023

 Excel COUNTIF Formula counts the number of cells within a specified array or range based on a specific criterion or applied condition.

-- In the Criteria argument, Non-numeric values compulsorily should be always enclosed within double quotes.
+- In the Criteria argument, Non-numeric values compulsorily should always be enclosed within double quotes.

 = Equal to